Slovak University of Technology in Bratislava

 Slovak University of Technology in Bratislava (STU) (Slovenská technická univerzita v Bratislave) is the biggest and oldest university of technology in Slovakia.
 In the 2012 Academic Ranking of World Universities it was ranked in the first 150 in Computer Science, the only university in central Europe in the first 200.
 However, it lost this position in the two following years.

+The university holds the ECTS Label and DS (diploma supplement) Label.
+Oliver Moravčík was appointed rector on September 7, 2021.